 Doesn't this push a gay agenda on others?

 This does not ask someone to change their personal values.
 It merely educates participants on the needs of some of the students on our campus.
-The reality is, LGBT students are a part of the Western community, and as staff and faculty we have a responsibility to make sure all our students are successful.
+The reality is, LGBTQ students are a part of the Western community, and as staff and faculty we have a responsibility to make sure all our students are successful.

-Unlike other minority populations where you can look and find someone who is just like you, it is not always obvious who might be supportive, understanding and aware of the resources for LGBT students.
+Unlike other minority populations where you can look and find someone who is just like you, it is not always obvious who might be supportive, understanding and aware of the resources for LGBTQ students.
 Currently, there are no other programs that support this population of students.

 People Respecting Individuality, Diversity, and Equality (P.R.I.D.E.)